 Matthew started his legal career working closely with partners in Family Law litigation and appellate practice.
-Matthew currently works alongside founding partners Darren Carlson and Anne Burnett, principally in business and corporate matters, with a secondary focus on probates.
+Matthew currently works alongside founding partners Darren Carlson and Anne Burnett, principally in business and corporate matters, with a secondary focus on probate.

 Beginning in law school and continuing to today, Matthew volunteers his time with a Sarpy County juvenile diversion program and is always looking for new places in which to volunteer his time in the community.